tldahlgren/spack/lib/spack/docs/environments.rst

 Included Concrete Environments
 ------------------------------

-Spack environments can create an evironment based off of information in already established environments.
-You can think of it as a combination of existing environnments.
-It will gathering information from the existing environment's ``spack.lock`` and use that during the creation of this included concrete environmenit.
-When an included concrete environment is create it will generate a ``spack.lock`` file.
+Spack environments can create an environment based off of information in already established environments.
+You can think of it as a combination of existing environments.
+It will gather information from the existing environment's ``spack.lock`` and use that during the creation of this included concrete environment.
+When an included concrete environment is created it will generate a ``spack.lock`` file for the newly created environment.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^